EpiPen® and EpiPen® Jr. (adrenaline) Prescribing Information

 Presentation: EpiPen delivers a single dose of 0.3mg of adrenaline BP 1:1000 (0.3ml) in a sterile solution.
 EpiPen Jr. delivers a single dose of 0.15mg adrenaline BP 1:2000 (0.3ml) in a sterile solution.
 1.7ml of adrenaline remains in the auto-injector after activation.

-Indications: For immediate self administration in the emergency treatment of allergic anaphylactic reactions.
-Anaphylaxis may be caused by insect stings or bites, foods, drugs and other allergens as well as idiopathic or exercise-induced anaphylaxis.
+Indications: The auto injectors should be used only by a person with a history or an acknowledged risk of an anaphylactic reaction.
+The autoinjectors are indicated in the emergency treatment of allergic anaphylactic reactions.
+Anaphylaxis may be caused by insect stings or bites, foods, drugs and other allergens as well as idiopathic or exercise induced anaphylaxis.

 The effects of adrenaline may be potentiated by tricyclic antidepressants and monoamine oxidase inhibitors.
 Adrenaline should be used in pregnancy only if the potential benefit justifies any potential risk to the foetus.
 The patient/carer should be informed about the possibility of biphasic anaphylaxis which is characterised by initial resolution followed by recurrence of symptoms some hours later.
 Asthmatic patients may be at increased risk of severe anaphylactic reaction.
 Patients should be warned regarding related allergens and investigated so that their specific allergens can be characterised.

-Undesirable effects: Frequency not known: May include palpitations, tachycardia, hypertension, sweating, nausea and vomiting, respiratory difficultly, pallor, dizziness, nervousness, anxiety and undesirable effects on the CNS.
+Undesirable effects: Frequency not known: May include injection site infection, palpitations,tachycardia, hypertension, undesirable effects on the central nervous system, sweating, nausea and vomiting, respiratory difficultly, pallor, dizziness, weakness, tremor, headache, apprehension, nervousness, anxiety and undesirable effects on the CNS.
 Cardiac arrhythmias may follow administration of adrenaline.
 Overdoses of adrenaline may cause cerebral haemorrhage or arrhythmias.
 Rare: Stress cardiomyopathy.

 For a complete list of warnings and adverse reactions, you should consult the Summary of Product Characteristics.